lostpfg/Synchronous-Bidirectional-Counter/README.md

 # Synchronous-Bidirectional-Counter
 A synchronous 4-bit Up/Down Counter using D flip-flops with asynchronous Reset, Enable Count and Parallel load signals.
 Counter is consisted by 4 D flip-flops.
-A The flip-flop design has a negative triggered asynchronous clear signal.
+The flip-flop design has a negative triggered asynchronous clear signal.

 ## Main Features
 1. Clock output.